acasado666/spring-boot3-microservices/README.md

     Add changes to git using this command: git add .
 	Commit changes using this command: git commit -m "some message"

-## **Spring Data REST** employes **HAL** to associate resource objects to another.
+## **Spring Data REST** uses **HAL** to associate resource objects to another.
-**REATFul HATEOAS**
+**RESTFul HATEOAS**

 Whithout Controller, because of Spring Data REST dependency -> RESTful Uniformed Interface RESTful API does more than expose endpoints over Http.

-One of his constraints for a uniform interface is followed when hypermedia as an engine of application state, or HATEOAS, is employed.
+One of his constraints for a uniform interface is followed when Hypermedia As The Engine Of Application State (HATEOAS) is employed.

-Spring Data REST employs hypermedia application language, or HAL standard to associate resource objects to one another.
+Spring Data REST employs Hypermedia Application Language, or HAL standard to associate resource objects to one another.

 It should also expose API's documentation and automatically provide navigation between resources.
 Hypermedia-driven APIs accomplish just that.